RSS

 • It often garners competing bids.

-In today’s market in London, Ontario, these homes are the ones that balance presentation, marketing, and a smart pricing strategy based on current data—not wishful thinking.
+In today’s London, Ontario, market, these homes balance presentation, marketing, and a smart pricing strategy based on current data—not wishful thinking.

 Then there’s the other market.
 These are listings that: